composer/composer/doc/05-repositories.md

 > **Note:** Repository paths can also contain wildcards like ``*`` and ``?``.
 > For details, see the [PHP glob function](http://php.net/glob).

-## Disabling Packagist
+## Disabling Packagist.org

-You can disable the default Packagist repository by adding this to your `composer.json`:
+You can disable the default Packagist.org repository by adding this to your `composer.json`:

 ```json